learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Vercel_Frontend-Deployment.md

 ## Advanced Vercel Features

-Explore advanced features of Vercel:
-- **Custom Domains**: How to link a custom domain.
+- **Custom Domains**:
+Learn to link a custom domain to your Vercel deployments for a professional touch.
+[This detailed tutorial](https://vercel.com/guides/custom-domains) guides you through the process of connecting a real domain to your Vercel project.

-- **CI/CD Integration**: Setting up continuous integration and deployment.
+- **CI/CD Integration**:
+Set up continuous integration and deployment to automate your workflow.
+Vercel seamlessly integrates with various CI/CD tools.
+[Here's how to set it up](https://vercel.com/docs/concepts/git).

-- **Performance Analytics**: Utilizing Vercel's analytics for performance insights.
+- **Performance Analytics**:
+Utilize Vercel's analytics tools to gain insights into the performance of your deployed applications.
+Understand your application's metrics better with [Vercel Analytics](https://vercel.com/docs/analytics).

+- **Serverless Functions**:
+Vercel supports Serverless Functions, which lets you deploy backend code without managing servers.
+[Learn about deploying Serverless Functions](https://vercel.com/docs/serverless-functions/introduction).

+- **Integrations**:
+Enhance your projects with numerous integrations available on Vercel.
+From headless CMS to monitoring tools, [explore Vercel Integrations](https://vercel.com/integrations).

+Each feature comes with its own set of practices and considerations.
+These resources provide real-life examples and step-by-step guides to effectively utilize Vercel's advanced capabilities.

 At the end of this guide, you'll have a comprehensive understanding of Vercel's capabilities and be ready to utilize it for your frontend projects.